Learning Hierarchically Structured Concepts: Algorithms for Recognition and Noise-Free Learning

+\paragraph{Winner-Take-All sub-networks:} Our algorithm uses Winner-Take-All sub-networks to select which neurons are prepared to learn at different points during the learning process.
+In this paper, we abstract from these sub-networks by simply describing their effects on the $engaged$ flags in the non-input neurons.
+We give the precise requirements in~\autoref{as:WTA}.

-While the network is being trained, example concepts are "shown" to the network, one example at each time $t$, according to a $\sigma$-bottom-up schedule as defined above.
+While the network is being trained, example concepts are "shown" to the network, one example at each time $t$, according to a $\sigma$-bottom-up training schedule as defined in \autoref{sec:prob-learning}.
 We assume that, for every example concept $c$ that is shown, exactly one neuron at the appropriate layer will be engaged; this layer is the one with the same number as the level of $c$ in the concept hierarchy.
 Furthermore, the neuron on that layer that is engaged is the one that has the largest potential $pot^u$.
 More precisely, in terms of timing, we assume:

-\begin{assumption}[Winner-Take-All Assumption] If a level $\ell$ concept $c$ is "shown" at time $t$, then at time $t+\ell$, exactly one neuron $u$ in layer $\ell$ has its $engaged$ state component equal to $1$, that is, it has $e^u(t+\ell) = 1$.
-Moreover, $u$ is chosen so that $pot^u(t+\ell)$ is the highest potential at time $t+\ell$ among all the layer $\ell$ neurons. \end{assumption}
+\begin{assumption}[\textbf{Winner-Take-All assumption}] If a level $\ell$ concept $c$ is "shown" at time $t$, then at time $t+\ell$, exactly one layer $\ell$ neuron $u$ has its \emph{engaged} state component equal to $1$, that is, it has $e^u(t+\ell) = 1$.
+Moreover, $u$ is chosen so that $pot^u(t+\ell)$ is the highest potential at time $t+\ell$ among all the layer $\ell$ neurons. \end{assumption} \snote{This allows for the case of "ties", where more than one has the highest potential.
+In that case, this says, technically, that any neuron with the highest potential could be selected.} \snote{So our assumption is explicitly tying the layer in the network to the level of the concept.
+How would a brain network guarantee this?} \snote{By counting.
+If you see that $k^\ell$ concepts are shown, it's a level $\ell$ concept.
+Might be a little specific to our model, but in general you could also use some rule that if too much random stuff on the layer before fired, you don't update your weights.}

+\snote{Frederik pointed out an algebra mistake in Section 7.
+To fix that, we could include lower bounds on $r_2$ and $k$, and probably also start with slightly smaller initial weights, like $\frac{1}{k^{\lmax+1}}$.
+Here is the first place where we would have to make changes, and there would be several adjustments throughout Section 7.

+Besides putting in the new restrictions, the statement of this theorem would change slightly, replacing the lmax with (lmax+1).
+I think.
+But that doesn't change the order of magnitude.

+I am making the changes now, but in green so they are easy to check or remove.}

-\paragraph{Main result:} We assume that the network starts in a clean state in which, for every neuron $u$ in layer $1$ or higher, $w^u(0 )= \frac{1}{k^{\lmax}} \mathbf{1}, $ where $\mathbf{1}$ is the $n$-dimensional all-one vector.
-We set the threshold $\tau$ for all neurons to be $\tau = \frac{(r_1+r_2) \sqrt{k}} {2}$.
-The initial condition and threshold, \autoref{as:WTA}, and the general model conventions for activation and learning suffice to determine how the network behaves.
+\paragraph{Main algorithm:} We assume that the network $\mathcal N$ starts in a clean state in which, for every neuron $u$ in layer $1$ or higher, $w^u(0 )= \frac{1}{k^{\corr{\lmax+1}}} \mathbf{1}$, where $\mathbf{1}$ is the $n$-dimensional all-one vector.
+We set the threshold $\tau$ for all neurons to be $\frac{(r_1+r_2) \sqrt{k}} {2}$, and the learning rate $\eta$ to be $\frac{1}{4k}$.
+The initial condition, threshold, learning rate, \autoref{as:WTA}, and the general model conventions for activation and learning suffice to determine how the network behaves, when shown a particular series of concepts.
 Our main result is: